 Networking with other vegan businesses is easy—you just need to know where to look!

-Just as I’m getting more inquiries from vegan and spiritual authors (no, I am NOT a vegan publisher!), more folks are asking me how I started my biz and where they can network with others who are vegan and run businesses.
+Just as I’m getting more inquiries from vegan authors (no, I am NOT a vegan publisher!), more folks are asking me how I started my biz and where they can network with others who are vegan and run businesses.
 This is amazing!

 I wrote a post in 2020 on ways solo vegan service providers can find vegan clients when I was just 9 months into running my business.
 A year and a half later, much has changed and there are even more places to network.
 Here’s the list, and if there are more to add, I’ll update this post.